Axway/open-banking-docs/content/en/docs/Release-Notes/_index.md

 In this update we have upgraded FDX APIs to v5.2.1 and added support for Consent, Customer and Recipient Registration v5.2.1 APIs.

-In addition, we have added Phase4b APIs for Open Banking Brazil.
+In addition, we have added Phase4b APIs for Open Finance Brazil.

 This update also includes migration to YAML Entity Store from existing XML based API Gateway configuration.